NewSigma/Physica/README.md

 ## Design philosophy <a id="philosophy"></a>

+1. Complex, Strict, Precision

-1. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
+2. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
 Physica targets on performance and scalability, taking ease of use as a secondary concern if necessary.

-2. Zero overhead abstraction: Users shall not pay for what they do not need.
-Physica is primarily composed of several sets of header files.
-Codes that are not required by users will not be compiled.

-3. Self explaination: Minimizing documentation and comments.
-Documentation and comments often lag behind code updates.
-The Physica API is designed to align with users' intuition.

 ## Features <a id="feature"></a>